Table of Contents

 1) USB Cable

 You will want to get a USB cable from a local music store or on Amazon if you don’t already have one.

 They are typically cheap and you don’t need to spend a ton on one.
-Located your the USB port on your Macbook and connect the bigger side of your cable to it.
+Locate your USB port on your MacBook and connect the bigger side of your cable to it.

 If you’re connecting to a computer, you do the same process.
 Find the USB port on your tower and plug it in accordingly.